-- 3.54.
+- 3.5052.
 The nature of the national legal framework, more than any other single factor, will determine the form and content of the regulations and guides.
 The regulatory body should base its regulations and guides on national legislation and should utilize existing national regulations or technical standards in areas relating to or adaptable to facilities and activities as its initial sources of information.
 The degree to which the regulations are prescriptive will depend on national approaches.
-In some States, for example, detailed guidance would be preferred to prescriptive regulations. - 3.55.
-Whilst regulations may be established, in whole or part, by government, the regulatory body should generally be involved in the development process.
-In the following paragraphs, it is the role of the regulatory body that is covered in the development process.

-3.56.
-In order to develop regulations and guides, the regulatory body should have two basic resources: qualified staff and information.

-3.57.
-In developing Regulations and guides, consideration should be given to adopting, as a reference, based on the IAEA's safety standards.
-The IAEA's safety standards are issued which are issued in the form of specific requirements and recommendations so as to facilitate their incorporation into regulations.
-Although The IAEA safety standards may be adopted individually or collectively-, However, adaptation and, rewording and amending may be necessary, depending on the national legal system.
+In some States, for example, detailed guidance would be preferred to prescriptive regulations. - 3.5153.
+Whilst regulations may be established, in whole or part, by government, the regulatory body should be involved in the development process.
+In the following paragraphs, it is the role of the regulatory body that is covered in the development process. - 3.5254.
+In developing regulations and guides, consideration should be given to adopting, as a reference, the IAEA's safety standards.
+The IAEA's safety standards are issued in the form of specific requirements and recommendations so as to facilitate their incorporation into regulations.
+Although IAEA safety standards may be adopted individually or collectively, adaptation, rewording and amending may be necessary, depending on the national legal system.
 IAEA safety standards that are expressed in a general way may be implemented in a State by introducing appropriate requirements into regulations or by adapting the standards as national guides.
-In particular addition, States embarking on a nuclear programme should also consider adapting the IAEA's safety standards or regulations developed by other States (usually those of the State supplying the facility), or a combination of these.
+In addition, States embarking on a nuclear programme should also consider regulations developed by the State supplying the facility.